Explore how strength training differs from extreme bodybuilding. Understand fitness pressures, health risks, and safe training habits.

 ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about fitness.
 Slide extra posters into DeuPair Frames without removing from the wall.

-You can support the writing of useful articles about fitness by sponsoring specific articles or remitting a small donation.
+You can support the writing of useful articles about fitness by sponsoring specific articles, becoming a ClinicalNovellas Member, or remitting a small donation.
 Visible content is optimized for device size.

 FAQ: Safe strength training and healthy fitness habits